mononoken/connect-four/README.md

 I just recently read '99 Bottles of OOP' by Sandi Metz, so I am also hoping to apply the principles from that book in this project as well.
 These include working horizontally, reaching Shameless green, refactoring under green, SOLID principles, and many more concepts.

+2022-08-31

+2022-08-29
+I may be forgetting parts of '99BOOP', but I feel like I am making progress.
+I enjoy having green to lean on.

+I am making a bunch of changes to get the game to be able to check for diagonal wins.
+I am not refactoring one change at a time like '99BOOP' did, but I am making changes such that the tests stay green.

 2022-08-28
 Decided to stop worrying so much and just do.